How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 SUPERPASS

 This pass is the holy grail of bus passes in Banff.
-It’s a one-day pass which grants you unlimited access to the 8X and 8S as well as the Moraine Lake connector, Canmore/Banff regional, Johnston Canyon Route and more.
+It’s a one-day pass which grants you unlimited access to the 8X and 8S as well as the Moraine Lake connector, Canmore/Banff regional, Johnston Canyon route and more.
+I recommend this pass if you’re hoping to visit both lakes or multiple locations within the Bow Valley in the same day.

 More info from Parks Canada